Guides

 Throw a dart like you'd throw a paper aeroplane

-Smooth acceleration, gentle release, fingers pointing forward.
-You wouldn't launch a paper aeroplane with brute force — same with a dart.
+Smooth acceleration.
+Gentle release.
+Fingers pointing forward afterwards.
+You wouldn't launch a paper aeroplane with brute force — you'd let it glide out of your hand.
+Same thing with a dart.
 Let the technique do the work.

 What Should Move — And What Shouldn't